 Work Permits for Turkey

-Expats may be surprised to learn that submission is actually a double application process – that is, both the expat employee and the sponsoring employer must submit an application, with the necessary documents, to the appropriate bodies within 10 days of each other.
-The expat will be required to submit their application with their nearest Turkish consulate and their employer in Turkey will have to deal with the Turkish Ministry of Labour and Social Security.
+Expats may be surprised to learn that requesting a work permit is actually a double application process – that is, both the expat employee and the sponsoring employer must submit an application, with the necessary documents, to the appropriate bodies within 10 days of each other.
+The expat will be required to submit their application to their nearest Turkish consulate and their employer in Turkey will have to deal with the Turkish Ministry of Labour and Social Security.

-That being said, there are a number of job categories that the Turkish government has specifically forbid foreign nationals from working in (see section below).
+That being said, there are a number of job categories that the Turkish government has specifically banned foreign nationals from working in.

 Applying for a work permit for Turkey